ChrisKarayann/mqtt2mongodb/README.md

 |-- ATTEMPT TO SECURE IT --|

 Config.json is good to be hidden.
 Usernames and passwords should be encrypted.
 The script uses AES-128 encryption and a dongle for storing the keys for decryption.
 Once the script starts "listening" - and keeps running - the dongle can be removed.
 No keys present.
-In case the dongle is missing the script won't start.
+In case the dongle is missing the script won't start and an error will be logged.
+In any case if someone get inside the server there is more to concern than just encryption...

+It works fine with PM2 for auto start and tested with both the actual esp8266 station, MQTT Box and MQTT Fx for load handling.
+It did well.

+Comments are pretty clear and self explanatory.

+Have fun and keep walking.